 If you have not had either your first or second dose of the coronavirus vaccine, you should register to have them first.

 NHS Scotland are following the JCVI advice and offering a booster dose to those most at risk first.

-Information about how to arrange your vaccination for all other eligible individuals will be available soon.
+Information about how and when you will be vaccinated is available on our guide to vaccination.
 Please do not phone your GP practice or NHS 24 for this information.